Michael C. Carlos Museum: History

 One of the oldest museums in Georgia, the museum's collections date back to 1876, when a general museum known as Emory College Museum was established on Emory University's original campus in Oxford, Georgia.
 After the university was relocated to Atlanta, a small group of professors officially founded the Emory University Museum in 1919.
 The collections were housed and displayed in various buildings around the campus.

 Over the years, Atlanta businessman Michael C. Carlos donated over $20 million to create a permanent home for the museum, which opened in 1985.
 The museum was renamed again to the Emory University Museum of Art and Archaeology and was officially accredited by the American Alliance of Museums as a museum of antiquities and fine arts.
 Carlos died in December 2002 at the age of 75.

 A major expansion in 1993 transformed the museum into one of Atlanta's top arts institutions.
 Upon the new building's opening, the museum became known as the Michael C. Carlos Museum, named after its most generous patron.

+During the 1996 Summer Olympics, the museum presented two major exhibitions: one on the Emory campus highlighting the work of Thornton Dial and the other in City Hall East (now Ponce City Market) titled "Souls Grown Deep: African American Vernacular Art of the South".
+Originally pitched to the High Museum of Art, the latter exhibit featured folk art and self-taught art from African-American artists across the American South, curated by local art collector William S. Arnett, and opened to "glowing reviews".

 In June 2022, it was announced that Henry Kim would be the new associate vice provost and director of the Museum beginning August 22, 2022.